 Pension: Either corporate pension or a personal pension

-Municipal & Treasury Bonds: Safest most liquid form of mailbox money
+Tax-Free Municipal Bonds: Safest, most liquid form of investment income

 Notice one thing those four streams of income have in common?
-None are inside of a fund or Wall Street product.
+None are inside of an exotic fund or Wall Street product.
 The bottom three have all stood the test of time for a century or more.

 “The question isn’t at what age I want to retire, it’s at what income.”